EastfordCommunicator/website/articles/34/5/ees-basketball.md

-CUTLINE: *Adam Minor photo*

-Bulldogs boys basketball Head Coach Zach Hutchings and girls basketball Head Coach Jen Barlow gather with the girls basketball team at their first practice on Monday, Nov.
-17. Both teams are slated to begin their season Thursday, Dec.
-4, against St. James.
+---

-HEAD: Bulldogs gearing up for winter basketball season
+title: Bulldogs gearing up for winter basketball season
+author: Adam Minor
+---

-SUB HEAD: School departing from co-ed to form separate boys', girls' teams
+*School departing from co-ed to form separate boys', girls' teams*

-BY ADAM MINOR

-MANAGING EDITOR

 EASTFORD --- Coming off a tough 2024-25 basketball campaign, the Eastford Bulldogs are looking to reset this season (which begins on